nolageek/twitch/README.md

 **General Commands** |
 !merch | Information on merchandise
-!seen `*username*` | Information on `*username*` !uptime | How long has nolageek been streaming?
+!seen `*username*` | Information on `*username*` !uptime | How long has nolageek been streaming
  |
 **Points Management** |
 !points | Your current points and rank on leaderboard.